Tyeia/wfbinder/content/1 - Awakening/Important Characters/Teshin.md

 ### [The Teacher](https://wiki.warframe.com/w/The_Teacher "The Teacher")

-Learning of a Tenno that defeated [Captain Vor](https://wiki.warframe.com/w/Captain_Vor "Captain Vor"), Teshin makes contact with them.
+Learning of a Tenno that defeated [[Captain Vor]], Teshin makes contact with them.
 He shows immediate disdain toward the [[Lotus]], acknowledging that the Tenno do not remember [The Old War](https://wiki.warframe.com/w/The_Old_War "The Old War").

 With [[Corpus]] and the Tenno lured by a [Mod Segment](https://wiki.warframe.com/w/Orbiter_Segments "Orbiter Segments"), Teshin captures the Tenno and forces them to undergo training to learn to use [Mods](https://wiki.warframe.com/w/Mod "Mod").
 However, the Corpus raid his base, and he entrusts them to escape with the Mod Segment before allowing himself to be captured.